Proudly serving Fairfax, Prince William, Loudoun, Arlington, Alexandria and Northern Virginia

 Essentially, if you drive the way a cop thinks you intended to harass, injure, obstruct, intimidate, or interfere with other drivers, not just the way you were driving, you can be charged with aggressive driving.

 Suppose you’re pulled over for aggressive driving.
-In that case, the officer will look at factors like your speed, weaving, tailgating, passing illegally or without enough room between vehicles, driving outside your designated lanes of travel, failing to yield right of way, and making rude hand gestures or using your vehicle as a weapon.
+In that case, the officer will look at factors like your speed, weaving, tailgating, passing illegally or without enough room between vehicles, driving outside your designated lanes of travel, failing to yield the right of way, and making rude hand gestures or using your vehicle as a weapon.

 In most cases, law enforcement will give more leeway to drivers who display aggressive behavior when it is an accident, such as not yielding to other cars in a crowded parking lot and causing a collision.